coleenquadros/configuration/docs/app-sre/sop/app-interface-remove-webhooks-to-old-jenkins-instances.md

 Example: [ci-int](/data/dependencies/ci-int/ci-int.yml#L15)

-The deletion will be done by the `jenkins-webhookd-cleaner` integration.
+The deletion will be done by the `jenkins-webhooks-cleaner` integration.